xmootoo/patchtstblind/README.md

 ### This is an un-offical implementation of PatchTST: [A Time Series is Worth 64 Words: Long-term Forecasting with Transformers](https://arxiv.org/abs/2211.14730).

-Original workers on the paper offer a video that provides a concise overview of our paper for individuals seeking a rapid comprehension of its contents: https://www.youtube.com/watch?v=Z3-NrohddJw
+The original authors provide a video with a concise overview of the paper for individuals seeking further comprehension: https://www.youtube.com/watch?v=Z3-NrohddJw

 ## Key Designs

-:star2: **Patching**: segmentation of time series into subseries-level patches which are served as input tokens to Transformer.
+:star2: **Patching**: segmentation of time series into subseries-level patches which are used as input tokens to the Transformer.

-:star2: **Channel-independence**: each channel contains a single univariate time series that shares the same embedding and Transformer weights across all the series.
+:star2: **Channel-independence**: each channel is processed independently by the Transformer to predict the forecast.
+The prediction for multivariate time series is a concatenation of the channel predictions, as shown in the figure below.

 ![alt text](https://github.com/xmootoo/patchtstblind/blob/main/assets/model.png)